 Take for example, "The Dying Cockroach," in which the soldier being punished was forced to lie on their back while kicking and flailing their arms and yelling "I'm a dying cockroach!" until the punisher saw fit to let it end.

-Another example comes from this tropers personal experience.
-Leave your weapon unattended?
+Another example: Leave your weapon unattended?
 Do a series of Iron Mikes to 'buy' it back.
 Fall asleep in a class session?
 Stand at the back of the room, holding a canteen, looking through the loop that holds the lid on (playing sniper it's called.)
 Get caught watching the TV in the mess-hall?
 You get put on your elbows and toes to 'watch TV', and occasionally change channels.
 Caught doing something in the chow line you aren't supposed to?
 Stand outside the line reciting EXACTLY what you did so that other recruits don't repeat the mistake.
 It's safe to say that since the days of a Drill Sergeant beating the snot out of you ended, it just encouraged them to get creative in the HOW they punish you and your whole unit.

 There is also MASH, which stands for Make A Sailor Hurt.
 They're not allowed to beat you, but they are allowed to make you exercise until you wish they were beating you.